Baron-von-Riedesel/VSBHDA/README.md

  * JEMMEX 5.84 - V86 monitor with port trapping; v86-mode

 VSBHDA uses some source codes from:
- * MPXPlay: https://mpxplay.sourceforge.net/, for sound card access
+ * MPXPlay: https://mpxplay.sourceforge.net/ - sound card access
- * DOSBox: https://www.dosbox.com/, for OPL3 FM emulation
+ * DOSBox: https://www.dosbox.com/ - OPL3 FM emulation
+ * TinySoundFont: https://github.com/schellingb/TinySoundFont - MIDI synthesizer emulation

 To create the binaries, Open Watcom v2.0 is recommended.
 DJGPP v2.05 may also be used, but cannot create the 16-bit variant of VSBHDA.